Silic0nS0ldier/theory/packages/agent-nodejs/README.md

 It is not the responsibility of the test library to patch dynamic import support, nor should it modify code if it can be helped.
 Decision: Dynamic import won't be used in cross runtime dependencies, runtime specific dependencies are allowed if support on target, user code must be in a form the runtime is compatible with before theory picks it up.

+Check for `node_modules` candidates that are not part of test (e.g. in folders above temporary directory).
+This is to provide basic (and cheap) test isolation.

 **Example test file**

 ```ts